 \subsection{Data Representations}

-During inference, the input to our proposed \emph{D2M-GAN} comes from two domains: the visual frames of the dance videos and the inferred human body motion of the dancers.
-The ground-truth audio is also used as the supervision for the discriminators during the training stage.
-For the human body motion, several different data representations, such as the 3D Skinned Multi-Person Linear model (SMPL)~\cite{SMPL:2015} or 2D body keypoints~\cite{openpose-cao2017realtime,openpose} can be employed in our framework.
+During the inference, the input to our proposed \emph{D2M-GAN} come from two major modalities: the visual frames of the dance videos and human body motions of dance performers.
+The ground-truth music audio is also used as the supervision for the discriminators during the training stage.
+For the human body motions, several different forms of data representations such as 3D Skinned Multi-Person Linear model (SMPL)~\cite{SMPL:2015} or 2D body keypoints~\cite{openpose-cao2017realtime,openpose} can be utilized by our framework.
 We use SMPL and 2D body keypoints for different datasets in our experiments.
 To encode the visual frames, we extract I3D features~\cite{i3d} using a model pre-trained on Kinectics~\cite{kay2017kinetics}.
-For the musical data, we adopt quantized vectors as the intermediate audio representation.
-In order to leverage the strong representation ability of codebooks trained on a large-scale musical dataset, we use the codebooks from a pre-trained JukeBox~\cite{jukebox} model, which is trained on a dataset of 1.2 million songs.
+For the musical data, we adopt the VQ as the intermediate audio representation.
+To leverage the strong representation ability of codebooks trained on the large-scale musical dataset, we use the pre-learned codebooks from JukeBox~\cite{jukebox}, which are trained on a dataset of 1.2 million songs.